rteobaldo/webpack-config/README.md

 # webpack-config
-A basic configuration for webpack
+A basic configuration for Webpack 3 and PostCSS